AidanJReid/claire/README.md

 ### Features Left to Implement

-- **Pagination** especially as the number of available treatments grow.
+- **Filter** especially as the number of available treatments grow.
 Now, it's relatively manageable.
+- **Product Drill** ability to 'zoom' into treatment, see the various health benefits and perhaps a youtube tutorial showcasing treament.

 ## Technologies Used